qwertie/btree-typescript/readme.md

 - Get largest key/pair that is lower than `k`: `t.nextLowerKey(k)`, `t.nextLowerPair(k)`
 - Freeze to prevent modifications: `t.freeze()` (you can also `t.unfreeze()`)
 - Fast clone: `t.clone()`
-- Compute a diff between two trees: `t.diffAgainst(otherTree, ...)`
+- Compute a diff between two trees (quickly skipping shared subtrees): `t.diffAgainst(otherTree, ...)`
 - For more information, **see [full documentation](https://github.com/qwertie/btree-typescript/blob/master/b%2Btree.ts) in the source code.**

 **Note:** Confusingly, the ES6 `Map.forEach(c)` method calls `c(value,key)` instead of `c(key,value)`, in contrast to other methods such as `set()` and `entries()` which put the key first.
 I can only assume that they reversed the order on the hypothesis that users would usually want to examine values and ignore keys.
 BTree's `forEach()` therefore works the same way, but there is a second method `.forEachPair((key,value)=>{...})` which sends you the key first and the value second; this method is slightly faster because it is the "native" for-each method for this class.